Mary Bell: Brian Howe

 On the afternoon of 31 July 1968, a three-year-old named Brian Howe was last seen by his parents in the street outside his house playing with one of his siblings, the family dog, and Mary Bell and Norma Bell.
 When he did not return home later that afternoon, concerned relatives and neighbours searched the streets without success.
 At 11:10 p.m., a search party discovered Brian's body between two large concrete blocks upon the "Tin Lizzie".

 The first policeman to arrive at the scene observed that a "deliberate but feeble" attempt had been made to conceal the body, which was covered in clumps of grass and weeds.
 Cyanosis was evident upon the child's lips, and several bruises and scratches were evident upon his neck.
 A pair of broken scissors lay close to his feet.

-The coroner would conclude that Brian had died of strangulation, and that he had been deceased for up to seven-and-a-half hours before the discovery of his body.
+The coroner would conclude that Brian had died of strangulation, and that he had been dead for up to seven-and-a-half hours before the discovery of his body.
 The killer had evidently squeezed Brian's nostrils closed with one hand as he or she had gripped his throat with the other.
 Numerous puncture wounds had been inflicted to the child's legs before death, sections of his hair had been cut from his head, his genitals had been partially mutilated, and a crude attempt had been made to carve the initial "M" into his stomach.
-(Note: Investigators would later discover that both girls had returned to Brian's body shortly after his death, with Norma lightly carving her initial "N" into the boy's abdomen.
+(Note: Investigators later discovered that both girls had returned to Brian's body shortly after his death, with Norma lightly carving her initial "N" into the boy's abdomen.
 This initial was subsequently amended by Mary to read the letter "M" using a distinctive pair of broken and bent scissors and a razor blade, which she also used to cut off some of his hair.
 The razor blade was concealed at the scene.)
 The relatively small amount of force used to murder the child led the coroner to conclude the killer was another child.

 Numerous grey and maroon fibres were discovered upon Brian's clothing and shoes.
-These fibres did not source from any clothing within the Howe household, and had been transferred to the child by his killer(s).
+These fibres did not source from any clothing within the Howe household, and had been transferred to the child by his killer or killers.